oracle-livelabs/database/odb-21c/dba-essentials/dbae-master/access-series-dbae/access-series-dbae.md

 ## Introduction

 This lab consolidates all workshops from the *DBA Essentials series* for Oracle Database 21c.
-It helps you access the workshops on Livelabs and also suggests the sequence to run them.
+It helps you access these workshops on Livelabs and also suggests the sequence to run them.

 Estimated time: Check specific time under each workshop

 ### Objectives

- - Explore these workshops in the given sequence.
+ - Explore the DBA Essentials workshops in the given sequence.
  - Click the link below each workshop to open the workshop page and try it out.

 > **Note:** The link to workshop opens the landing page for that workshop on the Livelabs website, where you can run the workshop.